Football Superstars

-Football Superstars was a free-to-play massively multiplayer online football game originally developed by Monumental Games and published by Cybersports.
-Since late 2014 until its closure in February 2020, the game had been developed and published by Coli Games UK.
+Football Superstars was a free-to-play massively multiplayer online football game originally developed by Monumental Games and published by Cybersports until the company went into administration.
+From late 2014 until its closure in February 2020, the game had been developed and published by Coli Games UK.

-The game closed in February 2020 after a loss of player activity and server problems, though no formal announcement was ever made.
+After a server crash, the decision was subsequently taken to not restore its servers, thus resulting in the game's closure on February 19, 2020.
+The reasons cited were low player activity as well as server problems.

-A new game project titled 'The Final Third' has been currently under development since September 2020; the release date is unknown.
+A new project titled 'The Final Third' was purportedly under development since September 2020.
+As of July 5, 2024, Coli Games Ltd. applied for dissolution, and The Final Third was officially shelved, with no evidential development ever being published.

 Development

-The BETA version of Football Superstars was released in November 2008, with community members providing feedback to the overall gameplay elements; the official release launched December 31, 2008.
+The BETA version of Football Superstars was released in November 2008, with community members providing feedback on the overall gameplay elements; the official release launched on December 31, 2008.
 Several updates and patches were made throughout the game's lifespan, improving stability and gameplay.

-In 2012, the team had suspended any development of the game, focusing on a Unity-based project called Striker Superstars.
+In 2012, the team suspended any development of the game, focusing on a Unity-based project called Striker Superstars.
 In late 2014, Football Superstars game development resumed under its new developer and publisher Coli Games UK until its closure in 2020.

 Features

 Football Superstars allowed players to team up with other players globally and play in a PvP environment.
 The outfield team were human-operated whilst goalkeepers were controlled by the AI.
-Players could train their “Superstars” to become better players by visiting the gyms, or purchasing upgraded boots and skills.
-Players could also increase their fame levels by visiting bars and restaurants and purchasing drinks.
-A higher fame level attributed to greater match rewards.
+Players could train their “Superstars” to become better players by visiting the gyms or purchasing upgraded boots and skills.
+Players could also increase their fame levels by visiting bars and restaurants and buying drinks.
+A higher fame level is attributed to greater match rewards.

 Virtual Currency

-There were two currencies in Football Superstars; 'Dollars' and 'Credits' respectively.
+There were two currencies in Football Superstars; 'Dollars' and 'Credits'.
 Players earned 'Dollars' by playing competitive games, and could purchase 'Credits' from the official website.
 Players could also spend `Credits` on Superstar Management.
-Briefly, players were able to exchange 'Dollars' to 'Credits'.
+Briefly, players could exchange 'Dollars' for 'Credits'.